 Her dance and award-winning choreography has been featured in films and live shows, and a music video for The Killers.
 She choreographed a holiday spectacular at Temple Israel of Hollywood featuring Bob Odenkirk and Leonard Nimoy, and won a Scenie Award for “Best Choreography” for Over The Moon’s Spring Awakening.
 She’s also toured symphony halls around the US singing and dancing with Jason Alexander in his one-man show An Evening With Jason Alexander.

 Laura graduated cum laude from Northwestern University, where she met her husband, Keith Harrison.
-Laura and Keith are the creators of the new musical Emojiland, which just closed a critically acclaimed, sold-out, limited engagement at Theatre Row as part of the New York Musical Festival.
-In her spare time, Laura can be found downward-dogging in her living room, hiking in Griffith Park, or baking brownies.
+Laura and Keith are the creators and stars of the new musical Emojiland, which premiered off-Broadway in 2018 as part of the New York Musical Festival, garnering a rave review in The New York Times.